best

 Quick verdict

-The best local-first hub for most households is Home Assistant Green because it is the cleanest way to get into a serious Home Assistant setup without starting from a random mini PC project.
+The best local-first hub for most households is Home Assistant Green because it’s the cleanest way to get into a serious Home Assistant setup without starting from a random mini PC project.

 If you want something more appliance-like and less open-ended, Hubitat Elevation is still one of the strongest local alternatives.
-And if you already know you are committed to Home Assistant for the long haul, Home Assistant Yellow is the nicer long-term dedicated box.
+And if you already know you’re committed to Home Assistant for the long haul, Home Assistant Yellow is the nicer long-term dedicated box.

 How we judge smart home hubs